Norman Lowell

-Norman Lowell (born 29 July 1946) is a Maltese ultranationalist writer and head of Imperium Europa, a far-right political party.
+Norman Lowell (born 29 July 1946) is a Maltese ultranationalist writer, founder, and former leader of Imperium Europa, a far-right political party.
 He is also a retired banker and artist.

 Politics

 Imperium Europa advocates Europe as a homeland for White people.
 The party's remit is to unite "all European natives" (i.e., European-descended peoples, but not non-European-descended immigrants born in Europe) under one flag, hence the name "Imperium Europa" (European Empire), leading to "a Europid bond forged through Spirituality closely followed by Race, nurtured through High culture, protected by High politics, enforced by the Elite."
 In his formulation Lowell combines Cosmotheism and the ideas of Francis Parker Yockey's Imperium.

 Lowell contested the first European Parliament elections that were held in Malta on 12 June 2004, obtaining 1,603 first-count votes from a total of 250,691 votes cast (0.64%).
 Lowell again contested the European Parliamentary elections in Malta on 6 June 2009.
 He received 3,559 votes, out of 322,411 cast, for just over one percent of the vote.
 In the 2014 MEP elections Lowell again doubled his votes to over 7,000, this time surpassing the Green Party's leader Arnold Cassola.

 In May 2019, Lowell once again contested the European Parliament election.
 This time, he obtained 9,693 votes from a total of 270,022 votes cast (3.59%).
 This result makes Imperium Europa the third most popular party in Malta.

 Campaigning heavily against illegal immigrants, Lowell was the party's candidate in the 11th and 12th Districts in the March 2008 parliamentary election.
 He obtained 84 votes on first count from both districts, obtaining 0.03% of the overall votes.

 Lowell is a staunch supporter and admirer of Carmelo Borg Pisani, the Maltese-born Italian Fascist, who, on the grounds that British rule was destroying Malta's Latin soul, advocated the expulsion of the British and joined, to this effect, the National Fascist Party.
+Pisani was executed for treason by British colonial authorities in 1942.
 Lowell is known for the quotes "Carmelo Borg Pisani, presente!" and "Onore a Carmelo Borg Pisani!" during a tribute to him in an interview on the television network One, where Lowell, during an interview, asked the presenter for a minute to remember Borg Pisani, stood up, and began exclaiming these quotes whilst holding a staff in his hands.